magomimmo/modern-cljs/doc/second-edition/tutorial-19.md

 and CLJS.

-Following is the temporary `valip.predicates` namespace declaration absorbing the above security issues and any specific namespace declaration for the two considered platforms (i.e., JVM an JSVM):
+Following is the temporary `valip.predicates` namespace declaration absorbing the above security issues and any other specific namespace declaration for the two considered platforms (i.e., JVM an JSVM):

 ```clj